 You will study 180 or 185 credits in total during your Statistics MSc.
-A standard module is typically worth 15 credits and the research project is worth 60 credits.
-These are the modules studied in 2020.
-If you are starting in September 2021, these will give you a flavour of the modules you are likely to study.
+These are the modules studied in 2021/22 and will give you a flavour of the modules you are likely to study in 2022/23.
 All modules are subject to change.

 Statistical Computing - 15 credits

 The use of computers in mathematics and statistics has opened up a wide range of techniques for studying otherwise intractable problems and for analysing very large data sets."Statistical computing" is the branch of mathematics which concerns these techniques for situations which either directly involve randomness, or where randomness is used as part of a mathematical model.

 Each student will discuss with an individual supervisor a suitable research project.
 The title and objectives of the project will be approved by the Programme Manager.